 This is the time for winter squashes and all their wonderful flavors.
-These stuffed squashes would make for a pretty presentation on any holiday table, or simply enjoy anytime during the season for a flavorful and filling meal.
+These stuffed winter squashes with quinoa, cranberries and pistachios would make for a pretty presentation on any holiday table, or simply enjoy anytime during the season for a flavorful and filling meal.

 This recipe can be dressed up fancy or kept simple, depending on your mood or occasion.
 Keep it to a few ingredients, while adding more to add complexity to the dish.

 I’ve made this with just six ingredients (squash, quinoa, cranberries, pistachios, oil and salt) and it was great, adding a few other components, like a bit of thyme, would give it more depth and flavor.

 Let this be a template for you to create a quinoa stuffing to your liking.
 I encourage you to play around with the ingredients adjusting to your personal tastes.

 I decided to do both the acorn and delicata squash with this because they both work so well here.
 You can use one or the other, or both for variation at the table.

 I love the delicata squash because the skin is edible.
 The acorn squash on the other hand may have a tougher, and possibly bitter, skin making it less likely that you’ll be able to eat it but it does make for a great bowl.

 So either way, they both are great and can cook together if doing both.

 Quinoa is my favorite grain, well technically it’s a seed but can be prepared like a grain.
 It’s a complete protein, full of fiber and a good source of calcium, magnesium and iron making it a great alternative to grains.
 And it’s gluten free.

 It’s perfect for those on a plant based diet and those seeking nutritionally dense foods.
 Served warm or cool, quinoa tastes great and is such a versatile grain (oops I mean seed).